pooja-bhavani/aetherpacs/README.md

 Navigate to your live web diagnostic workspace:
 👉 **[https://web-21f.ny1.zerops.app/](https://web-21f.ny1.zerops.app/)**

+How it works
+1.Upload — the API gateway validates the DICOM file and stores it in S3-compatible object storage 2.Queue — an ingest job is dispatched over NATS for asynchronous processing 3.Parse — a Python worker consumes the queue, extracts study metadata, and writes it to PostgreSQL 4.View — this dashboard polls live studies and renders the diagnostic viewport below

 ### 2. Drive the Pipeline via Terminal
 You can also run testing commands directly from your shell.
 Three sample DICOM files are included in the `dicom-files/` directory for this purpose.